 Most individuals qualify for Medicare Part A (hospital insurance) and Part B (medical insurance) when they turn 65, so long as they or their spouse worked at least 10 years (40 quarters) and paid into Social Security taxes.
 Together, Part A and Part B are considered “Original Medicare.”

-You must have Medicare Part A or Part B to enroll in Medicare Part D (drug coverage).
-All standalone Part D plans have a monthly premium.
-You can save on this monthly premium, however, when you purchase a Medicare Part C (Medicare Advantage) plan, which includes Part D coverage (MAPD).
+You must have Medicare Part A or Part B to enroll in Medicare Part D. Most standalone Part D plans have a monthly premium.
+You can save on this monthly premium, however, when you purchase a Medicare Part C plan, which often includes Part D coverage (MAPD).

 Medicare Supplement plans, also known as Medigap, are health insurance policies sold by private insurance companies.
 Medicare Supplement insurance is designed to be paired with Medicare Part A and Part B to “fill in the gaps” that Original Medicare does not cover (such as copays, coinsurance, and deductibles).
 Many individuals choose these plans because they have very few out-of-pocket costs.
 It’s important to know that you will likely pay a much higher monthly premium for a supplement compared to a Medicare Advantage plan.